Skip to main content

 • Stored in the customer’s guest profile

-• Also available within the booking
+• Within the booking

 Use cases